-The ROC Statute for Upgrading Industries provided to companies deemed to be operating in important or strategic industries a five-year tax exemption for income attributable to expanded production capacity or newly developed technologies must be funded in whole or in part from either the initial capital investment made by a company's shareholders, a subsequent capital increase or a capitalization of a company's retained earnings.
+The ROC Statute for Upgrading Industries provided to companies deemed to be operating in important or strategic industries a five-year tax exemption for income attributable to expanded production capacity or newly developed technologies.
+Such expanded production capacity or newly developed technologies must be funded in whole or in part from either the initial capital investment made by a company's shareholders, a subsequent capital increase or a capitalization of a company's retained earnings.
 As a result of this statute, income attributable to certain of Himax Taiwan's expanded production capacity is tax exempt for a period of five years, effective on April 1, 2004, January 1, 2006 and January 1, 2008 and expiring on March 31, 2009, December 31, 2010 and December 31, 2012, respectively.
 In addition, beginning January 1, 2009, Himax Semiconductor has also become entitled to a five-year tax exemption expiring on December 31, 2013.
 While the ROC Statute for Upgrading Industries expired at the end of 2009, under a grandfather clause we can continue to enjoy the five-year tax holiday since the relevant investment plans were approved by the ROC tax authority before the expiration of the Statute.
-The effect of such tax exemption was an increase on net income and basic and diluted earnings per share attributable to our stockholders of \$9.4 million, \$0.03 and \$0.03, respectively, for the year ended December 31, 2010 and \$0.8 million, \$0.002 and \$0.002 for the year ended December 31, 2011.
+The effect of such tax exemption was an increase on net income and basic and diluted earnings per share attributable to our stockholders of \$9.4 million, \$0.03 and \$0.03, respectively, for the year ended December 31, 2009 and \$3.6 million, \$0.01 and \$0.01, respectively, for the year ended December 31, 2010 and \$0.8 million, \$0.002 and \$0.002 for the year ended December 31, 2011.
 As the tax exemptions that expired on March 31, 2009 and December 31, 2010 account for a substantial portion of our total tax-exempted income under the ROC Statute for Upgrading Industries, our income tax expenses had increased significantly in 2009 and 2010 and may continue to increase significantly in the future.
 No such tax exemption is provided for under the newly adopted Statute for Industrial Innovation.